 You can find course dates and times on the website or through the following link: Courses

 Click on one of the class times that might suit you to call in (it doesn’t matter if it’s sold out) and then find a date that suits you, or go to one of the weekend course pages and find a date there.
-You can then call in during the half hour after that class/course time.
+Read the course description to find the times that the course will be running (avoid lunchbreaks etc.).
+You can then call in during that class/course time.

-The class tutor should be able to help you as the class will be over at that stage, but to find your pots yourself: inside the door there are shelves, there is a list of names on each shelf, find your name on a list and then you will find your pots on that shelf.
+The class tutor won’t be able to help you as the class will be on at that stage, but you can find your pots yourself: inside the door there are shelves, there is a list of names on each shelf, find your name on a list and then you will find your pots on that shelf.

 If the times do not suit you to collect, please send somebody else in your place to collect the pots.